-You should always weigh your French Bulldog before giving the Benadryl and then use the chart below.
+How much Benadryl for french bulldog: You should always weigh your French Bulldog before giving the Benadryl and then use the chart below.
 But on average, The American Kennel Club states that a French Bulldog should be 28 pounds/ 12.5 kilograms and under.

 However, the best method to administer the correct dose is to consult with your veterinarian.
 Furthermore, many products contain other medications, such as Paracetamol, so please ensure Benadryl tablets contain diphenhydramine.